HMS Wolf (1742): Construction

 Wolf was the first of three small, fast vessels built for coastal patrol and Atlantic service and designated by the British Admiralty as the Wolf class.
 Her design was similar to that of the preceding Drake-class sloops but larger and more heavily armed.
 Construction was contracted to civilian shipwright Thomas West, who had overseen construction of HMS Drake a year earlier.

 As designed, Wolf's dimensions were in keeping with other vessels of her class with an overall length of 87 ft 6 in, a beam of 25 ft 2 in and measuring 243 74/94 tons burthen.
 She had two masts, square-rigged and supported by a trysail mast aft of the main mast.
 Two decks were fitted instead of one, reflecting the design of her predecessor, the 1731 HMS Wolf.
 Constructed with eight pairs of gunports, she was initially supplied with fourteen four-pounder cannons in addition to twelve deck-mounted half-pounder swivel guns.

-Construction took seven months from the laying of the keel in July 1741 to launch in February 1742, at a building cost of £1,793 and an additional £1,653 for fitting out.
+Construction took seven months from the laying of the keel in July 1741 to launch in February 1742, at a building cost of £1,793.8.0d (at a contract price of £7.7.0d per burthen ton), plus an additional £1,653.12.2d for fitting out.